-The Board of Directors has fixed May 13, 2020 as the Record Date for determining the Shareholders entitled to receive notice of and vote at the Meeting.
+The Board of Directors has fixed Monday, May 10, 2021 as the Record Date for determining the Shareholders entitled to receive notice of and vote at the Meeting.
+Only shareholders of record at the close of business on the Record Date will be entitled to vote at the Meeting.

 Shareholders are requested to read the Circular and to complete and return the enclosed Proxy (or Voting Instruction Form, a "VIF") in accordance with its instructions.
-To be valid, all Proxies must be returned to the offices of the Registrar and Transfer Agent of the Company, Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 9th Floor, Toronto, Ontario M5J 2Y1, Canada.
+To be valid, all Proxies must be returned to the offices of the Registrar and Transfer Agent of the Company, Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, Canada.
 Unregistered Shareholders must return their completed VIFs in accordance with the instructions given by their financial institution or other intermediary that sent it to them.
-Proxies and VIFs must be received no later than forty-eight (48) hours (excluding Saturdays, Sundays and holidays) prior to the Meeting or any adjournment thereof.
-Late Proxies and VIFs may be accepted or rejected by the Chairman of the Meeting in his discretion and the Chairman of the Meeting is under no obligation to accept any particular late Proxy or VIF.
+Proxies and VIFs must be received no later than 10:30 a.m.
+(Vancouver time) on Monday, June 28, 2021.